TomasHubelbauer/binary-numbers/README.md

 between them in the formula and in the displayed hex/bin would make sure they cannot be mistook for another digit of the same value.

+Display that with indices once and then with real values again for obviousness.

+Base this on the current code for the SVG of bit summing of the BE numbers.

 When we have multiple forms (bin, hex, dec), display conversions to hex/bin if decimal or to dec if not decimal.
 See below about accepting multiple kinds of inputs and repeating the UI for them.

+### Display a bit summing SVG for LE numbers as well and adapt it as per its comments

 ### Accept hex and binary strings as input